kenny5410/liri-node-app/README.md

 # Liri Bot

+## What
+Liri is a node based application that allows a user to enter arguments in the command line to gather inforamtion about a concert, song, or movie.
+## How
+Four different commands/arguments can be used in the application included concert-this, spotify-this, movie-this, and do-what-it-says.
+The below steps will walk you through the process of using each of these arguments.
+The following Node packages are used to make this application work.

+- Node Spotify API
+- Axios
+- Moment
+- DotEnv

+**APIs Used**
+- Spotify (Song Information)
+- Bands in Town (Concert Information)
+- OMDB (Movie Information)

 # Concert This
-How it works:
+## How it works:
-1. In the command line type in **node liri.js concert-this (Type in a musical artist/band name)**
+1. In the command line type in **node liri.js concert-this (Type in a musical artist/band name).**
 2. The below information will be returned about the musical artist or band name.
 - The Name of the venue
 - The Venue location